Azure Monitor Metrics overview

 Retention of Metrics

-For most resources in Azure, metrics are stored for 93 days.
+For most resources in Azure, platform metrics are stored for 93 days.
 There are some exceptions:

 Guest OS metrics

-- Classic guest OS metrics.
+- Classic guest OS metrics - 14 days and sometimes more.
 These are performance counters collected by the Windows Diagnostic Extension (WAD) or the Linux Diagnostic Extension (LAD) and routed to an Azure storage account.
-Retention for these metrics is 14 days.
+Retention for these metrics is guaranteed to be at least 14 days, though no actual expiration date is written to the storage account.
+For performance reasons, the portal limits how much data it displays based on volume.
+Therefore, the actual number of days retrieved by the portal can be longer than 14 days if the volume of data being written is not very large.

-- Guest OS metrics sent to Azure Monitor Metrics.
-These are performance counters collected by the Windows Diagnostic Extension (WAD) and sent to the Azure Monitor data sink, or via the InfluxData Telegraf Agent on Linux machines.
+- Guest OS metrics sent to Azure Monitor Metrics - 93 days.
+These are performance counters collected by the Windows Diagnostic Extension (WAD) and sent to the Azure Monitor data sink, or the InfluxData Telegraf Agent on Linux machines, or the newer Azure Monitor Agent (AMA) via data collection rules.
 Retention for these metrics is 93 days.

 You can send platform metrics for Azure Monitor resources to a Log Analytics workspace for long term trending.